THE ONE TRUE GOD

 Every man born into this world is a descendant of Adam and has inherited his fallen nature and is born in sin and "shapen in iniquity" (Psalm 51:5).

-Repentance is the watchword of the everlasting gospel and has always been a prerequisite to and meaningful relationship with God.
-It is the foremost theme of any evangelistic endeavor, and any spiritual experience devoid of Bible repentance is a fraud and a hoax.
-In this day of "Latter-rain", Charismatic, and now neo-Pentecostal tongues experiences, repentance toward God preceding any spiritual experience is now an emphatic test of its validity.
+Repentance is the watchword of the everlasting gospel and has always been a prerequisite to a meaningful relationship with God.
+It is the foremost theme of any evangelistic endeavor, and any spiritual experience devoid of Bible repentance is a fraud.
+In this day of "Latter-rain", Charismatic, and now neo-Pentecostal tongues experiences, repentance toward God preceding any spiritual experience is an emphatic test of its validity.

 Pardon and forgiveness of sins is obtained by genuine repentance, which is always characterized by conviction, remorse or godly sorrow, confession of sins, restitution, and a resolve to live for Jesus Christ.
 John the Baptist preached repentance to prepare the hearts of the people for the coming of the messiah, Jesus proclaimed it, and the apostles emphasized it to both Jews and Gentiles (Acts 2:38, 11:18, 17:30).

 The word "repentance" means a change of views and purposes, change of heart, change of mind, change of behaviour, change of life, about face: a turning from disobedience of the law of God to obedience from a submissive heart.

 Jesus said, "Unless ye repent, ye shall all likewise perish."
 Luke 13:3 In instructing his apostles he ensured that "repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem" (Luke 24:47).